Plasticulture: Large-scale usage in southern Spain

 The use of plasticulture in agriculture is growing rapidly, perhaps nowhere more visibly than around Almería in southern Spain.
 The eastern approaches to Almería, north of the airport, are densely covered, as is a large area further northeast, surrounding the towns of Campohermoso, Los Pipaces and Los Grillos (close to Níjar).

 The densest concentration lies about 20 km southwest of Almería, where almost the entire Campo de Dalías, a low-lying cape, is now under plastic (an estimated area of 20,000 hectares).
 Further west, a similar, but smaller, coastal plain around Carchuna, southeast of Motril, is similarly enveloped.
 The technique is not restricted to the plains; it is also applied to wide terraces on the sides of shallow valleys, as the valley north of Castell de Ferro shows.

+Recent studies have shown that this large-scale use of plastic mulch and greenhouse film in Almería has contributed to rising levels of microplastic contamination in surrounding soils and water systems, potentially affecting soil fertility and nearby marine ecosystems.

 Elsewhere along the Costa Tropical and the Costa del Sol, particularly between Almería and Málaga, fruit trees growing on terraces in steeper valleys may be covered with vast tents of plastic netting.